Ashfaq-Hussain7/Ashfaq-Hussain7/README.md

 - 👋 Hi, I’m @Ashfaq-Hussain7
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning AI and Data Science
 - 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me [ashfaqhms007@gmail.com]